CartoDB/documentation/app/content/react/library-reference/basemaps.md

 #### GoogleMap

 React component for working with Google Maps API and [deck.gl](https://deck.gl), by using `GoogleMapsOverlay`, from _@deck.gl/google-maps\_ module;.
-It tries to offer a basic googlemaps basemap, with an interface very similar to the one presented by `react-map-gl` for Mabpox, thus allowing an easier change between them in your app.
+It offers a basic googlemaps basemap with an interface similar to the one presented by `react-map-gl` for Mabpox, thus allowing an easier change between them in your app.

 - **Input**: